Installing Teleport on Linux | Teleport

 -

-Specify your system Teleport version and system architecture by assigning an environment variable:TELEPORT_VERSION=17.0.0-devSYSTEM_ARCH=""
+Specify your system Teleport version and system architecture by assigning an environment variable:TELEPORT_VERSION=17.5.4SYSTEM_ARCH=""

 The following architecture values are available: